 Pacific Blue Eye Rainbowfish (Pseudomugil signifer)

-Ideal tankmates for this Rainbowfish could include other Rainbowfish as well as other peaceful fish species of similar size, disposition, and water requirements such as Cyprinids, Gobies and smaller Barbs.
-Dwarf Shrimp can also make good tankmates; however, small Shrimplets may fall prey to these fish.
+Other possible tankmates can include other peaceful species of similar size, disposition, and water requirements such as Peacock Gobies and Neocaridina Shrimp which can also make good tankmates; however it is worth bearing in mind small Shrimplets may fall prey to these fish.

 Males will also display some fascinating behaviour and show off their best colours as they compete for female attention.